xward/phoenix_ddos/README.md

 # Usage
 <!-- MDOC -->

-`phoenix_ddos` is a high perContact / Supportformance application-layer DDoS protection for Elixir Phoenix.
+`phoenix_ddos` is a high performance application-layer DDoS protection for Elixir Phoenix.

 ## Installation